choyingw/SynergyNet/README.md

 [<a href="https://arxiv.org/abs/2110.09772">paper</a>] [<a href="https://youtu.be/i1Y8U2Z20ko">video</a>] [<a href="https://choyingw.github.io/works/SynergyNet/index.html">project page</a>]

 News [Jul 10, 2022]: Add simplified api for getting 3d landmarks, face mesh, and face pose in only one line.
-See "Simplified API" It's convenient if you want to plug in this method in your work.
+See "Simplified API" It's convenient if you simply want to plug in this method in your work.

 News: Add Colab demo
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1q9HRLA3wGxz4IFIseZFK1maOyH0wutYk?usp=sharing)